simplegeo/barker/README.rst

 Configuration
 =============
-Clive loads ``clive/config.py`` in the repo directory, then loads ``/etc/clive/config.py`` if it exists.
+Barker loads ``barker/config.py`` in the repo directory, then loads ``/etc/barker/config.py`` if it exists.
 These are python files and must be written following python syntax.
 Configuration parameters are:

 ``LOG_FILE``
-  Path to the file which clive will log to.
+  Path to the file which barker will log to.

 ``LOG_LEVEL``
   Tune the verbosity of logging.
 Can be one of ``DEBUG``, ``INFO``, ``WARNING``, ``ERROR``, ``CRITICAL``

 ``POD_DIR``
-  The directory containing PoD scripts for clive to load.
+  The directory containing PoD scripts for barker to load.

 ``POD_TIMEOUT``
-  Amount of time an individual PoD script can run before clive skips that PoD.
+  Amount of time an individual PoD script can run before barker skips that PoD.

 ``CONSOLE_LOG``
-  Boolean controlling whether clive outputs logs to the console as well as its log file.
+  Boolean controlling whether barker outputs logs to the console as well as its log file.
 Can be one of ``True`` or ``False``

 ``EXCHANGE``
-  Name of the exchange that ``clive-publish-pod`` will publish to.
+  Name of the exchange that ``barker-publish-pod`` will publish to.

 ``QUEUE_NAME``
-  Name of the queue that ``clive-demo-listener`` will pull messages from.
+  Name of the queue that ``barker-demo-listener`` will pull messages from.

 ``QUEUE_USER``